 In partnership with John Wiley & Sons, Inc., global leader in higher education publishing,

-the application is now being distributed to schools and students
+the application is now being distributed to schools around the world

 Stanford Resident Informatics Council (2012-2014)